Catherine Brown (footballer)

-Catherine Brown (born 10 January 1994) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW) competition.
+Catherine Brown (born 10 January 1994) is a retired Australian rules footballer who played with the Hawthorn Football Club in the AFL Women's (AFLW) competition.
 Brown is also a former soccer player, who last played for Canberra United in the Australian W-League.

 Soccer career

 Brown played 32 times for Canberra United in the W-League between 2012 and 2015.
 Her career at W-League ended after she sustained a long-term knee injury while training to play Australian rules football.
 She attempted to return with a four-week trial for Canberra United before the 2017–18 W-League season but was not offered a contract.

 Australian rules football career

 Ahead of the 2017 AFL Women's season, Brown trialled for the GWS Giants before a knee injury ended her hopes of playing.

 In 2019, Brown played for the Eastlake Demons in the AFL Canberra First Grade Women's competition.